velorek1/meneameterm/README.md

 Meneame.net for Linux Terminals

 * Remember to install libcurl and libcurl-dev libraries to compile.
+### ⚠️ **Important Notice**

-⚠️ Important Notice: Meneame appears to have increased its security via Cloudflare, which now blocks automated access to their API.
+**Meneame appears to have increased its security via Cloudflare**, which now blocks automated access to their API.
 As a result, this program is no longer functional as intended.
 However, a demo remains available for reference purposes.

 TO COMPILE and RUN: